Jesuits and the Arts

 The early Jesuits were educators and wherever they built a school they built a church.
 This necessarily drove them into architecture, sculpting and painting.
 They used local artists often but if needed, were happy to employ craftsmen from other countries.
 It was clear from the slides shown by John O’Malley, that in different countries the Jesuit would sometimes adapt their creations to the local culture, as evidenced in Japan for example.
 Other times the European baroque influence was evident.
 At the time of ‘the reductions’ in Paraguay in the early 18th century, Jesuit craftsmen (mostly Brothers) were sent to help build and adorn the churches.
 This lead to the creation of many beautiful churches in a variety of styles.

 John O’Malley said the Jesuits were as eclectic in painting as they were in architecture.
 They were (no doubt in vigorous response to Luther) enthusiastic contributors to the phenomenon of Baroque art with its ornate, exaggerated and exuberant characteristics displayed in music, dance, design and painting.
-He reminded the audience that Reuben was a lifelong collaborator with them, Bernini completed the Spiritual Exercises.
-The best known Jesuit artist is Brother Andrea Pozzo is responsible for the wonderful ceiling painting of St Ignatius’ Church in Rome and he wrote and published a seminal work called ‘The Art of Perspective’.
+He reminded the audience that Ruben was a lifelong collaborator with them, Bernini completed the Spiritual Exercises.
+The best known Jesuit artist, Brother Andrea Pozzo, was responsible for the wonderful ceiling painting of St Ignatius’ Church in Rome.
+He also wrote and published a seminal work called ‘The Art of Perspective’.
 Sir Christopher Wren wrote the preface to this work when the two volumes were translated into English.
-Not only was he a Baroque painter he was also an architect, decorator, stage designer, and art theoretician.
+Not only was Pozzo a Baroque painter, he was also an architect, decorator, stage designer, and art theoretician.

 John O’Malley spoke about the talented Giuseppe Castiglione SJ and showed some of his paintings for the Emperor of China.
 The Chinese artist and convert to Catholicism and the Jesuits, Woo Lee, was clearly equally gifted.
 All his example and illustrations were just an attempt to whet the appetite, he said, just a few examples of the Jesuit contribution to the arts in the Baroque era.
 Scholarship over the past twenty years had allowed Professor O’Malley to make the claim that the Jesuits were most prolific of patrons at that time.
 So it was fitting, he said, that he give this lecture in Dublin, in close proximity to the National Gallery of Ireland.
 For it is there that ‘The Taking of Christ’ by Caravaggio hangs, gifted on indefinite loan to the gallery and people of Ireland, by the Jesuits.